cameronzuziak/WebAppTemplate/README.md

 Date: 1/31/2022

 <h4>Description:</h4>
-Dockerized flask app served by gunicorn and nginx, for Ubuntu 20.04 This repo has 2 docker containers, one is a flask app served with gunicorn, the other is an nginx container that serves as a proxy.
+Dockerized flask app served by gunicorn and nginx, for Ubuntu 20.04.
+This repo has 2 docker containers, one is a flask app served with gunicorn, the other is an nginx proxy.
-The flask will also install mysqlclient.
+The flask container will also install mysqlclient.
 If you do not wish to use MySQL, you can edit the flaskapp/Dockerfile to suit your needs.